 16. Go for a Bike Ride

-For some people, a trip to the beach isn’t complete without a bike ride or two.
+For some people, a trip to the beach must include a bike ride or two.
 As long as there’s no snow on the ground, you can easily enjoy a long and leisurely bike ride through the streets of Ocean City in the winter.

-The boardwalk is also open to bikes throughout the winter.
-Even better, you aren’t restricted to riding your bike only during the certain hours on the boardwalk during the off-season.
-As long as there isn’t a special event taking place on the boardwalk, you are free to ride your bike all day along the boards.
+The Boardwalk is also open to bikes throughout the winter.
+Even better, you can ride your bike during all hours on the Boardwalk during the off-season.
+As long as there isn’t a special event taking place on the Boardwalk, you are free to ride your bike all day along the boards.

 For riders who don’t enjoy the bumpy feeling the boards create, Ocean City has established a few designated bike routes.
 OC1 is the “family-friendly” route.
 It stretches north to south across the length of the island, for a total of seven miles.
 It’s located on a shared roadway — not a separate bike path.